 by Edwin Berry, PhD, CCM

 October 2, 2017: I posted this preprint to get comments.
-Your comments have been very helpful to me to improve upon this preprint.
+Thank you for your comments, which have helped me improve this preprint.

-April, 6, 2018: I began revising this preprint for publication.
+April, 6, 2018: Without changing this preprint, I separately revised and improved it for publication.
 Comments are now closed.
-The copyright for this preprint has not and still does not allow republication or reposting.
+The copyright for this preprint does not allow republication or reposting.

 The United Nations Intergovernmental Panel on Climate Change (IPCC) claims human emissions raised the carbon dioxide level from 280 ppm to 410 ppm, or 130 ppm.
 Physics proves this claim is impossible.